Best Multi-hop VPN: What it is and how it delivers enhanced privacy

 - Extra security features – Better encryption and alternative port selections can be extremely useful for locking down your information.

-- Fast speeds – Only the best VPNs maintain high server speeds.
+- Fast speeds – Only the fastest VPNs maintain high server speeds.
 Make sure yours is one of them, or be prepared for laggy streams and slow downloads.

 - Zero-logging policy – If a VPN doesn’t have a zero-logging policy, it’s potentially harmful to your privacy.
 The safest kind of logs are the ones that don’t exist to be potentially used against you.